aosmith16/elliot-power/README.md

-# elliot-power
-Power analysis for proposed Elliott State Forest design
+Work out code and then create an interactive flexdashboard Power analysis for proposed Elliott State Forest design.
+Start with the simplest power analysis, focused on the four treatments at the subwatershed-level.